 One of the perks of working from home is being able to create a personalized work area in a way you may not be able to at the office.
 It’s all about creating a cozy yet productive space that is perfectly suited to your individual working style.
-Add elements that promote a calming or inspiring environment, such as fresh flowers, houseplants, task lighting, candles or beautiful crystals.
+Add personal elements that promote calm or inspiration, such as fresh flowers, houseplants, task lighting, candles or crystals.

 7. Set your schedule.

 No matter if you work from home sporadically, a few days a week or all the time, you’ll need to plan out your daily schedule.
 Establish your start time, midday break periods and what time you’ll clock out for the day.
-This will keep you on track with your workload.
+This will give you a guide for your day and help keep you on track with your workload.
 It also sends the message to your co-workers that you have a relatively set schedule—just like you would in the office.

 While working from your sofa can be great most of the time, sometimes you need to break up the day.
-Take a 10-minute walk around the block to freshen up and to encourage the flow of new ideas.
+Take a 10-minute walk around the block to freshen up and encourage the flow of new ideas.
 Looking for a change of scenery?
-Head over to your local coffee shop or library to work there for a few hours as it fits into your schedule.
+Head over to your local coffee shop or library to work there for a few hours in a way that fits into your schedule.
 Or, if you know others who work from home, invite them over for an informal co-working group.
-This will not only help you get closer to the in-office experience, but it can also be a substitute for watercooler chats and workplace socializing.
+This may not only help you get closer to the in-office experience, but it can also be a substitute for watercooler chats and workplace socializing.

 9. Log off!